 To ensure that efficiency is maximized and time is saved, we recommend introducing real-time feedback software, like ours.
 This tool automates much of the process, prompts managers to complete reviews on time, allows you to gather performance feedback from various stakeholders at once, and it generates dashboard reports by category (location, department, seniority, etc.), so that you can see how individuals and groups are performing across the business.

 Ultimately, paving the way for real-time feedback is worth the effort.
 This method has the potential to eliminate the anxiety associated with annual reviews, to improve performance management and to increase employee retention, particularly among millennials and gen z who value instant feedback.
-With the right mindset, support and tools, managers can also rest assured that providing feedback on a regular basis can become a seamless and stress-free process – one that can certainly facilitate happiness in the workplace.
+With the right mindset, support and tools, managers can also rest assured that providing employee feedback on a regular basis can become a seamless and stress-free process – one that can certainly facilitate happiness in the workplace.